 The most important health benefit of pomegranate though is it’s powerful antioxidant properties which help reduce uric acid in the blood.
 The reason is because it contains the most of every type of antioxidant out there.According to a 2008 study published in the Journal of Agricultural and Food Chemistry which evaluated the potency of 10 different beverages that were rich in polyphenols, pomegranate juice was ranked first as the healthiest of them all!
 Pomegranate beat its’ competitors by at least 20% like acai juice, blueberry juice and grape juice.

 Another important fact about pomegranates is that their content carries acids like citric and malic acid.
-Citric acid helps eliminate uric acid and its salts through the urine helping gout sufferers.
+Citric acid may help eliminate uric acid and its salts through the urine helping gout sufferers.
 If you ask me, it looks like pomegranate should be considered a superfood for gout sufferers.

 Pomegranates are in season in the fall here in North America and don’t worry about the seeds, they are edible and high in fibre.
 You can also consume pomegranate extract and is available in powder, pill or capsule form.